 People often have questions about their orthodontic treatment.
 Dr. Lisa has provided answers to some of the questions we hear most frequently.
-To learn more and schedule your appointment with our orthodontist, in Orlando, Clermont, Winter Springs, and Lake Mary, Florida, please contact our office today.
+To learn more and schedule your appointment with our orthodontist in Orlando, Florida and Clermont, Florida, please contact our office today.

 What is Orthodontics and Dentofacial Orthopedics?

 Orthodontics is a field of dental specialty which involves the diagnosis, prevention, and treatment of dental and facial irregularities.
 The goal of orthodontics is to achieve a healthier oral function, and a more aesthetic and well-balanced smile and facial profile.

 What is an orthodontist?

 An orthodontist is a dentist who has completed at least 2 years of additional specialty training following dental school in an accredit Orthodontics and Dentofacial Orthopedics program.
 This additional training enables orthodontists to correct malocclusions (“bad bites”) and a variety of other problems.